akaloti/BS-Card-Web-Game/README.md

 --------

 The latest release is: v2.0

+I did start working on v3.0 before I decided that I'd rather practice programming with a different project.

 Please see the releases section under this repository on GitHub to download the latest release.